opentensor/developer-docs/docs/dynamic-tao/index.md

 ### Subnet tokens/liquidity pools

-The most visible difference introduced with Dynamic TAO is the addition of one new token per subnet in the bittensor network.
+The most visible difference introduced with Dynamic TAO is the addition of one new token per subnet in the Bittensor network.

 Run `btcli subnet list` to view information about the subnets and their currency reserves: